Thought for the Day – 8 July – “Month of the Most Precious Blood” – Meditations with Antonio Cardinal Bacci (1881-1971)

 The Congregation of the Daughters of Mercy of Saint Francis with the Generalate in Rome, now has branches in Croatia, Serbia, Bosnia and Herzegovina, Slovenia, Romania, Italy, Germany, in Argentina , Chile, Paraguay and Peru and in Canada.

 In the mid-16th century the Spanish painter Alonso de Narvaez created a portrait of the Virgin of the Rosary.
-He painted in pigments from the soil, herbs and flowers of the region of modern Colombia, and his canvas was a rough 44 inch x 49 inch cloth woven by local Indians.
-The image of Mary is about a meter high and stands about a half moon.
-She has a small, sweet smile, both her face and the Child’s are light coloured and she looks like she’s about to take a step.
+He painted in pigments from the soil, herbs and flowers of the region of modern Colombia and his canvas was a rough 44 inch x 49 inch cloth woven by local Indians.
+The image of Mary is about a meter high.
+She has a small, sweet smile, both her face and the Divine Child’s are light coloured and she looks like she’s about to take a step.
 She wears a white toque, a rose-coloured robe and a sky blue cape.
-A rosary hangs from the little finger of her left hand and she holds a sceptre in her right.
+A Rosary hangs from the little finger of her left hand and she holds a sceptre in her right.
 She holds the Christ Child cradled in her left arm and looks toward Him.
-Christ has a little bird tied to His thumb and a small rosary hangs from His left hand.
-To either side of Mary stand Saint Anthony of Padua and Saint Andrew the Apostle, the personal patrons of the colonist, Don Antonio de Santana and monk, Andrés Jadraque, who commissioned the work.
+Christ has a little bird tied to His thumb and a small Rosary hangs from His left hand.
+To either side of Mary stand Saint Anthony of Padua and Saint Andrew the Apostle, the personal Patrons of the colonist, Don Antonio de Santana and Monk, Andrés Jadraque, who commissioned the work.